SkafteNicki/dtu_mlops/s1_development_environment/editor.md

 * The side bar: The side bar has different functionality depending on what extension that you have open.
     In most cases, the side bar will just contain the file explorer.

 * The editor: This where you code is.
-VS code supports a number of layouts in the editor (one column, two column ect.).
+VS code supports a number of layouts in the editor (one column, two column etc.).
     You can make a custom layout by dragging a file to where you want the layout to split.

 * The panel: The panel contains a terminal for you to interact with.
 This can quickly be used to try out code by